Are you interested in ways to make him invest in you?

 So when you make him invest a lot, this is what the relationship looks like from a purely exchange-driven model:

 Now, can you start seeing what “forcing him to invest a lot can be an issue?

-As for anything people-related there are exceptions of course, but, as a rule of thumb: the men who are OK with investing in you without equal amount back are the ones who are not good enough for you!
+As for anything people-related, there are exceptions of course, but, as a rule of thumb: the men who are OK with investing in you without an equal amount back are the ones who are not good enough for you!

-Yes: it’s mostly men who feel they’re not good enough for you will over-invest.
+Yes: it’s mostly men who feel they’re not good enough for you that will over-invest.

 When they cannot bring enough value with who they are, then they throw on the table different kind of extra services, such as:

 - Fixing stuff

 On average, men who invest a lot tend to be less experienced, less valuable and more lower-quality types of providers (see: providers and lovers).

 In short, they often don’t know any better.